Shimmen/ArkoseRenderer/arkose/shaders/forward/conventions.md

 Conventions & rules for forward shaders
 =======================================

-These forward shaders are used by multiple passes, for example ForwardRenderNode, TranslucentNode, and MeshletForwardRenderNode, so we need to be consistent in how we assign the binding sets.
+These forward shaders are used by multiple passes, so we need to be consistent in how we assign the binding sets.
 Here are some brief rules/conventions to stick to:

 Binding set...